Minimax and Bayes Optimal Best-Arm Identification: Introduction

 \section{Introduction}

-Randomized controlled trials (RCTs) are the gold standard for causal inference \citep{Imbens2015causalinference}.
-However, they are often costly and inefficient, which motivates researchers to design more efficient experiments in the sense of sample size reduction or power improvement.
-For this goal, one of the prominent approaches is adaptive experimental design, where treatment allocation can be updated during an experiment based on accumulated data.

-Experimental design for causal inference typically has two main objectives: average treatment effect (ATE) estimation and treatment choice.
-For instance, \citet{Hahn2011adaptiveexperimental} proposes an adaptive design for efficiently estimating the ATE.
-Beyond mere estimation, policymakers are often interested in identifying the single best policy or treatment arm for eventual large-scale implementation.
-In economics, this objective is commonly framed as a treatment choice problem \citep{Manski2002treatmentchoice}, which has been intensively studied in both observational \citep{Manski2004statisticaltreatment} and experimental contexts \citep{Chen1995aneffective}.
-Experimental design for treatment choice has been referred to by various names across disciplines, including best-arm identification \citep[BAI,][]{Audibert2010bestarm}, ordinal optimization \citep{Chen2000simulationbudget}, and experimental design for treatment (policy) choice \citep{Kasy2021adaptivetreatment}.
-In BAI, our goal is to design an adaptive experiment that efficiently identifies the best treatment arm, the one with the highest expected outcome.
+We investigate the problem of fixed-budget \emph{best-arm identification} \citep[BAI,][]{Audibert2010bestarm}, an instance of adaptive experimental design for identifying the arm with the highest expected outcome.
+This problem is also known by various names across disciplines, including ordinal optimization \citep{Chen2000simulationbudget} and adaptive experimental design for policy choice \citep{Kasy2021adaptivetreatment}.

-This study focuses on BAI.
-In our setting, an adaptive experiment consists of two phases: the treatment-allocation phase and the treatment-choice phase.
-Given a total of $T$ rounds, the treatment-allocation phase assigns treatment arms at each round based on the observations obtained up to that point.
-After the final round, the procedure enters the treatment-choice phase, where a treatment arm is chosen based on the collected data.
-This is the standard setup in BAI \citep{Kaufmann2016complexity}.
+An adaptive experimental algorithm in BAI usually consists of two phases: the sampling phase and the recommendation phase \citep{Kaufmann2016complexity}.
+Given a total of $T$ rounds, the strategy selects one arm at each round using the observations collected so far.
+After the final round, it recommends an arm using all collected observations.

-For this setup, we design our own adaptive experiment.
-In our designed experiment, the treatment-allocation phase is divided into two stages.
-The first is a pilot stage, where we allocate each treatment arm an equal number of samples to eliminate clearly suboptimal arms and estimate outcome variances.
-In the second stage, we allocate treatment arms in proportion to the variances estimated in the first stage.
-In the treatment-choice phase, we select the treatment arm with the highest sample mean as our estimate of the best arm.

-In our theoretical analysis, we establish the minimax and Bayes optimality of the proposed design in terms of the simple regret, the difference between the expected outcome of the best arm and that of the chosen arm.
-We first derive minimax and Bayes lower bounds and then show that our worst-case and average-case upper bounds on the regret match these lower bounds, including the exact constant terms.

-In many adaptive experimental designs, we can theoretically compute a treatment arm allocation ratio such that, if we allocate treatment arms according to this ratio, we obtain the best performance.
-We refer to such ratios as ideal treatment-allocation ratios.
-In many cases, ideal treatment-allocation ratios can be computed from theoretical lower bounds\footnote{For example, \citet{Garivier2016optimalbest} computes such a ratio in BAI under a different setting.}.
-However, these ratios typically depend on unknown distributional parameters.
-Adaptive experimental design enables us to estimate such ideal ratios during the experiment, even without prior knowledge.